sori424/cropImageGoogleAPI/README.md

 # cropImageGoogleAPI

-Android app for crop the image and extract text by google vision api.
+Android app for crop the image from picture you take and extract text by google vision api.

 - You need google api key to use this.